 Training the heritage custodians of the future

-Throughout the four years of the Landscape Partnership Scheme we will find and make opportunities to train local contractors and interested individuals in heritage conservation skills.
-These might range from lime mortar work on historic structures to skills in the monitoring of red squirrels and woodland birds.
+Throughout its four years, the Landscape Partnership Scheme has found and made opportunities to train local contractors and interested individuals in heritage conservation skills.
+These have ranged from lime mortar work on historic structures to skills in the monitoring of red squirrels and woodland birds.

-We will also be looking for volunteers to help us on many projects, from oral history recording and transcribing to path building or woodland bird monitoring.
+We have also recruited volunteers to help us on many projects, from oral history recording and transcribing to path building and woodland bird monitoring.

 Landscape and Heritage Conservation Traineeships

-In 2014 the North Pennines AONB Partnership recruited two trainees who joined us in February 2015 on twelve month placements.
-The trainees are based primarily in Allendale, and support the Allen Valleys Landscape Partnership Scheme.
-Working with professionals from the AONB Partnership and partner organisations, the trainees are helping us to develop projects such as our Electric bike hire network, our Dark Skies Discovery work, woodland and river restoration and the Allen Valleys Folk Festival and in the final year helped to ensure the project had a sustainable legacy.
+Between 2014 and 2018 the North Pennines AONB Partnership recruited five trainees.
+The trainees were based in Allendale, and supported the Allen Valleys Landscape Partnership Scheme.
+Working with professionals from the AONB Partnership and partner organisations, the trainees helped us to develop projects such as our Electric bike hire network, our Dark Skies Discovery work, woodland and river restoration, the Allen Valleys Folk Festival and in the final year helped to ensure the project had a sustainable legacy.

-You can follow the adventures of our two new trainees on their blog ‘Tales from the Allen Valleys’.
+You can follow the adventures of our trainees through their blogs: